Gabi-coder-collab/Phd-Exercise-Gabriel/README.md

 At the end, you can find the downloaded CSV file containing the individual similarity scores named as results.csv.
 These results are also in the repositorium.

+# DATASET NOTES

+I removed the space group index from the LLM predictions because it is redundant, as each number uniquely identifies a single space group.
 ------------------------------------------------------------

 # METHODOLOGY